Preface content

 Statutory Disinfectant Testing

 Veterinary disinfectants play an essential part in the prevention and control of endemic epizootic animal diseases.
-In the United Kingdom and its devolved administrations only approved disinfectants can be used where required in the Animal Health Act 1981 and in orders issued under the act.
+In the United Kingdom and its devolved administrations only disinfectants approved by DEFRA can be used where required in the Animal Health Act 1981 and in orders issued under the act.
 The Approval Process is regulated through The Diseases of Animals (Approved Disinfectants) (England) Order 2011 (S.I.
 2011/1509) and parallel statutory instruments in the devolved administrations.

-Manufacturers of disinfectants seeking official Defra approval for their product under The Diseases of Animals (Approved Disinfectants) (England) Order 2011 should submit their products to Defra Disinfectants Approvals who will forward product for testing against FMDV and SVDV to The Pirbright Institute.
+Manufacturers of disinfectants seeking official Defra approval for their product under The Diseases of Animals (Approved Disinfectants) (England) Order 2011 should submit their products to Defra Disinfectants Approvals who will forward the product for testing against FMDV and SVDV to The Pirbright Institute.

 UKAS Testing accreditation logo - number 4025